Marker Logo

 Topics.
 This historical marker is listed in this topic list: Roads & Vehicles.

 Location.
 36° 10.112′ N, 86° 47.16′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in North Capitol.
-Marker can be reached from James Robertson Parkway.
+It can be reached from James Robertson Parkway.
 Touch for map.
 Marker is at or near this postal address: 667 James Robertson Pkwy, Nashville TN 37219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Tennessee Before Statehood (a few steps from this marker); Tennessee's Nature (a few steps from this marker); The First Tennesseans (a few steps from this marker); Tennessee's Landscape (a few steps from this marker); Tennessee Trails Past and Present (within shouting distance of this marker); Tennessee's Foundation (within shouting distance of this marker); America's Musical Roots in Tennessee (within shouting distance of this marker); Hell’s Half Acre (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Tennessee Before Statehood (a few steps from this marker); Tennessee's Nature (a few steps from this marker); The First Tennesseans (a few steps from this marker); Tennessee's Landscape (a few steps from this marker); Tennessee Trails Past and Present (within shouting distance of this marker); Tennessee's Foundation (within shouting distance of this marker); America's Musical Roots in Tennessee (within shouting distance of this marker); Hell’s Half Acre (within shouting distance of this marker).
 Touch for a list and map of all markers in Nashville.

 Paid Advertisement